the-hideout/tarkov-dev/README.md

 ## If you wanna help out, please do!

-I'm always looking for anybody contributing anything from simple spelling errors, icons updates, fixes for small css bugs or just posting issues to keep track of what needs to be done.
+I'm always looking for anybody contributing anything from simple spelling errors, icon updates, fixes for small css bugs or just posting issues to keep track of what needs to be done.

 ## Running in development